tepia-taxonomy/taxonomy-analysis/README.md

 ## Note

-This repository contains additional material to the paper entitled *Information attributes for test case prioritisation: taxonomy, applicability and machine learning*, currently under revision.
+This repository contains additional material to the paper entitled *A Taxonomy of Information Attributes for Test Case Prioritisation: Applicability, Machine Learning*, accepted for publication in ACM Transactions on Software Engineering and Methodology.

 ## Description